ameli/WhereIsMyPlume/README.md

 ### Run the code

-1. If running Matlab on a server, start Matlab with:
+1. If you are running Matlab on a server, start Matlab with:

         matlab -nodekstop -nosplash

-2. The main script of the code is `WhereIsMyPlume.m` and accepts a configuration file to configure how the code should run.
-The configuration.
+2. The main script of the code is [`WhereIsMyPlume.m`](https://github.com/ameli/WhereIsMyPlume/blob/master/WhereIsMyPlume.m) and accepts a configuration file to configure how the code should run.
 Some sample configuration files can be found in `config` directory.
-As an example, run the code with the configuration given in `/config/config_subsurface.m` file by
+As an example, run the code with the configuration given in [`/config/config_subsurface.m`](https://github.com/ameli/WhereIsMyPlume/blob/master/config/config_subsurface.m) file by

         cd WhereIsMyPlume
         WhereIsMyPlume 'config_subsurface'